 - 1. Some field set up required. - 2.
 Must be ordered with Throughthe-Base Electrical option. - 3.
 All Factory Installed Options are Built-to-Order.
-Check order services for estimated production cycle. - Factory installed economizers only available in downflow configuration. - 5.
-Fault Detection and Diagnostics (FDD) is available on Low Leak Economizers only.
+Check order services for estimated production cycle. - 4.
+Factory installed economizers only available in downflow configuration. - 5.
+Fault Detection and Diagnostics (FDD) is available on Low Leak Economizers only. - 6.
+Unit will operate reliably at 400V.